clux/logule/Readme.md

 ## Passing log around
 To give submodules full control over what to send to the logger, simply pass down the log variable to them.

-If, however, you only want a submodule to be able to log debugs for instance, you can make a sanitized logger function for them without access to .error, .warn and .info.
+If, however, you only want a submodule to be able to log debugs for instance, you can make a sanitized logger function for them without access to `.error`, `.warn` and `.info`.

 ````javascript
 var debug = function(){